Zohran Mamdani: 2025 campaign

 On October 23, 2024, Mamdani announced his candidacy for mayor of New York City.
 His platform included support for free city buses and a rent freeze in rent-stabilized housing.
-Mamdani also wants the city government to operate five grocery stores—one in each borough—to drive down grocery prices.
+Mamdani also wanted the city government to operate five grocery stores—one in each borough—to drive down grocery prices.
 His platform included support for universal child care and the construction of 200,000 new affordable housing units.
-He also supports public safety reform and a $30 minimum wage by 2030.
-His platform called for tax increases on corporations and those earning above $1 million annually.
+He also supported public safety reform and a $30 minimum wage by 2030.
+His platform called for tax increases on corporations and on those earning above $1 million annually.

 For most of the primary campaign, Mamdani trailed former New York governor Andrew Cuomo in polling.
 He and Cuomo raised similar amounts of money, but his donor base was considerably larger than Cuomo's.
 A poll taken shortly before the June 24, 2025, primary election showed that Mamdani had caught up to Cuomo.
 First-choice results on election night showed Mamdani had a large lead over Cuomo, who conceded the race that evening.
 His polling margin was increased by ranked choice voting, particularly because he and third-favored candidate Brad Lander cross-endorsed each other by asking their voters to rank the other candidate second.
 Mamdani and Michael Blake also cross-endorsed each other a few days later.
 On June 16, The New York Times editorial board advised voters not to rank Mamdani while criticizing Cuomo.

 On July 1, after the New York City Board of Elections released its ranked-choice ballot tabulation, the Associated Press announced Mamdani had won the primary.
 It was considered a major upset.
-A July 2025 poll indicated a shift in Jewish American political attitudes, with 43% of Jewish New Yorkers and 67% of Jewish voters under 44 planning to support Mamdani—levels of support suggesting waning attachment to traditional pro-Israel politics.
-However, many Jewish leaders and voters remained critical of him.
 Mamdani's campaign launch drew media attention for its use of Bollywood songs and cultural references, which aimed to engage younger and immigrant voters.

 During the primary, Mamdani's campaign was supported by the New Yorkers for Lower Costs super PAC, which spent approximately $1.3 million supporting him and opposing Cuomo before the primary and raised an additional $1 million afterward.
 The super PAC received $100,000 in contributions from the Unity and Justice Fund in May and June 2025.
 Cuomo accused Mamdani of accepting "dirty money", saying the Unity and Justice Fund was tied to the Council on American-Islamic Relations.

-Following his upset win in the Democratic primary, criticisms and attacks against Mamdani utilized Islamophobic, racist, or xenophobic content, and Islamophobic tropes, particularly with references to the 9/11 attacks and terrorism.
-These criticisms and attacks came from across the political spectrum, and sparked concern and debate over the usage of Islamophobia in mainstream American politics.
+After Mamdani won the primary, criticisms of and attacks against him used racist, xenophobic, and Islamophobic tropes, particularly references to the 9/11 attacks and terrorism.
+These criticisms and attacks came from across the political spectrum, and sparked concern and debate over Islamophobia in mainstream American politics.
+The success of Mamdani's campaign was attributed in part to his use of social media to reach potential voters, especially younger voters.